Stealth Address

 Important constraints:

 Metadata Privacy: Stealth addresses hide only recipient identity.
-Sender address, amount, and timing still visible on blockchain.
-Observer can see "some transaction happened" but not to whom.
+Sender address, amount, and timing are still visible on the blockchain.

-Sender Privacy: Receiver knows sender's address (sender must know receiver's stealth key, but reverse doesn't work).
-Asymmetric privacy.
+Sender Privacy: Receiver knows sender's address.
+Sender must know receiver's stealth key, but the reverse does not work.

-Onchain Footprint: While recipient privacy improved, stealth address transactions still onchain.
+Onchain Footprint: While recipient privacy is improved, stealth address transactions are still onchain.
 Forensic analysis might identify patterns.

-Exchange Integration: Most exchanges don't support stealth addresses.
-Sending to stealth address then exchanging back to known address defeats privacy.
+Exchange Integration: Most exchanges do not support stealth addresses.
+Sending to a stealth address and then exchanging back to a known address defeats privacy.

 Regulatory: Privacy features might face regulatory scrutiny.
 Some jurisdictions restrict privacy-enabling technology.

-Stealth addresses improve privacy but don't guarantee complete anonymity.
+Stealth addresses improve privacy but do not guarantee complete anonymity.

 Stealth Address Adoption

 Ethereum Slow Adoption: EIP-5564 proposed but not yet implemented.
-Only limited tools (Umbra) support stealth addresses.
+Only limited tools like Umbra support stealth addresses.

-Monero Native: Monero pioneered stealth addresses.
-Now standard feature.
+Monero Native: Monero pioneered stealth addresses, which are now a standard feature.

-Emerging Support: Some wallets adding stealth address support.
-Vitalik advocated for Ethereum adoption.
+Emerging Support: Some wallets are adding stealth address support.
+Vitalik Buterin has advocated for Ethereum adoption.

 Performance: Scanning broadcasts require computation.
-Better solutions needed for mainstream adoption.
+Better solutions are needed for mainstream adoption.

-Stealth addresses slowly gaining adoption as privacy demands increase.
+Stealth addresses are slowly gaining adoption as privacy demands increase.

 Career Opportunities